Aborigines (mythology): Background

-The Aborigines were possibly descendants of the Pelasgians, the original inhabitants of Greece and surrounding regions, or, more precisely, descendents of the Oenotrians, a tribe descended from Pelasgus by Oenotrus, son of Lycaon, primeval king of Arcadia.
+The Aborigines were possibly descendants of the Pelasgians, the original inhabitants of Greece and surrounding regions, or, more precisely, descendants of the Oenotrians, a tribe descended from Pelasgus by Oenotrus, son of Lycaon, primeval king of Arcadia.
 Their earliest known home was Reate, an ancient Sabine town to the north-east of Latium near Carseoli.
 These Aborigines were driven from their mountain home by the Sabines and settled on the river Anio.
 The Sicels, who inhabited Latium at the time, gave way to the Aborigines, and a portion of them emigrated to Sicily, providing the origin for the island's name.
 The emigration of the Sicels to Sicily is said to have taken place in either 1264 BC or 1035 BC (Thucydides).

 The remaining Siculians joined with the Aborigines eventually becoming the people known as Prisci Latini (meaning old Latins), that is Prisci et Latini, or simply Latini.
 The Aborigines did not become Latini until the reign of their king, Latinus, from whom the Romans attributed their name.
 This was after the arrival of the Trojans with Aeneas in the aftermath of the Trojan War.